Sunday, 30 December 2007

 Yesterday I also watched a documentary "Lest we forget" of Jason da Silva, about stories of Asians and Arabs in the aftermath of 9/11 in USA.
 Plain clothes men banging at the door, taking away the "suspicious looking Muslim who has been reported by a neighbour", wives and children in anxiety not knowing what is happening to their husbands and fathers, persons being deported after months of prisons without any news to their families, the film was like hammer blows about all those lives that are seen just as numbers or news-stories as long as they happen to others and that we justify so easily in terms of terrorism, law and order, security and nationhood.

-The story of Berny from India, with a Canadian passport, held in Chicago airport because they felt that her passport was false and sending her back to India after cutting & cancelling her passport, was scary since it touched on the very roots of our own sense of security.
+The story of Berny from India, with a Canadian passport, who was held in Chicago airport because they felt that her passport was false and sending her back to India after cutting & cancelling her passport, was scary since it touched on the very roots of our own sense of security.
 Right now, we may feel "oh, it is something that affects those Muslims, I am a Hindu so this does not affect me..".
 I think that once the prejudice and racial things starts, it touches everyone and every thing.

 Day before yesterday there were interesting discussions about Chavez and Lula, the two faces of the left in Latin America, discussing them were Mino Carta/Brazil, Cristina Marcano/Venezuela and Ugo Pipitone/Mexico.
 It reminded me of the time when Lula was still a union leader and I had met him in Cruzeiro do Sul in north-west of Brazil.

 I also liked the discussions about blogs, internet and censorship in China by Pierre Haski and the Chinese dissident student leader, Cai Chongguo.
-And the discussions by the European correspondents of newspapers living in Rome about Italy and italians.
+And the discussions by the European correspondents of newspapers living in Rome about Italy and Italians.

 Today is the third and the last day of this initiative and there are some nice speakers planned for the day, but I am too tired to go.
 I guess that I am too old to stand for hours in queues, get pushed around with huge crowds and then listen to long debates, standing up...
 I will like to, but my body aches.